carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 **Safety checks:** You may want to perform some ‘safety checks’ on your model’s predictions.
 This may be particularly important if you use a pre-trained model where you didn’t have as much control over the possible labels a model chooses.
 Some labels which might be benign in some situations can become offensive when attached to inappropriate items.
 For example, if you have an archive that includes wartime photographs a picture of a bomb explosion might be labelled as ‘fireworks’ or ‘celebration’ by a computer vision model.
 These safety checks are particularly important when the material is sensitive and is another reason why it is important to have a team that thinks critically about these issues.

-A particularly important challenge you may potentially face is ‘data drift’.
+**Data Drift**: A particularly important challenge you may potentially face is ‘data drift’.
 As we saw in previous episodes the data a model is trained on has a big impact on the predictions made by that model.
 Over time the data we ask our model to make predictions for may change from the data we originally used to train the model.
 This can lead to the predictions of your model becoming less accurate over time.

 > ## An example of data drift
 >